objornstad/oshinys/README.md

 https://github.com/objornstad/ecomodelmarkdowns

-All these can be launced without compilationn from Rstudio with "> Run Document".
+All these can be launced without compilation after downloading from Rstudio with "> Run Document".
 ________________________________

 All code was written by Ottar N. Bjornstad (onb1@psu.edu) and is licensed under the CC-BY-NC Creative Commons attribution-noncommercial license (http://creativecommons.org/licenses/by-nc/3.0/).
 Please share & remix non-commercially, mentioning its origin.